LEARN JAPANESE WITH PIMSLEUR

 Zori is usually made from rice straw, while Geta is made of wood.
 Although the fundamental forms of geta and zori are similar, there are big differences when you pick them up and look at the bottom of them.

-at the bottom of geta there are wooden stilts or protrusions called “teeth”.
-The standard geta requires two of these teeth that make contact with the ground, making a noise when someone is walking.
+At the bottom of the geta there are wooden stilts or projections called "teeth".
+The standard geta requires two of these teeth that make contact with the ground, making noise when someone walks.

-people often use geta in non-formal situations when wearing a yukata. the sandals zori are used when wearing a more formal outfit such as a kimono.
-It seems a controversial situation, since the geta seems more complicated to use.
+People usually wear geta in casual situations when wearing a yukata.
+The zori sandals are worn with more formal clothing like a kimono.
+It seems like a controversial situation, as geta seems more complicated to wear.

 Zori - Havaianas or Japanese sandals?

-shoe teeth geta they were used to avoid getting your clothes dirty or tripping and falling, since in the old days the roads were not paved as they are today.
-Currently the scenario is reversed, it seems easier to fall using a geta.
+The teeth of the geta served to avoid soiling clothes or tripping and falling, since in the past the roads were not paved like today.
+Nowadays, the scenario has reversed; it seems easier to fall using a geta.

-It is worth remembering a little Okobo, also known as bokkuri, pokkuri and geta koppori.
-It is a type of geta used by geishas and maiko during its learning, being easy since it has no teeth or protrusions.
+It is worth remembering a little about Okobo, also known as bokkuri, pokkuri, and geta koppori.
+It is a type of geta used by gueixas and maiko during their training, being easy since it has no teeth or projections.

 Waraji - the poor man's slipper